QA-PUB/Detector/README.md

 # Detector
-The program to compare 2 JSON files based on Javascript
+The program is designed to compare 2 JSON files based on Javascript